robisim74/angular-l10n/doc/spec.md

 ```
 When specifying the `features`, you have to specify what locale, or locales to load.

-*N.B.
-When a feature is not supported, however, for example in older browsers, Angular localization does not generate an error in the browser, but returns the value without performing operations.*
+*When a feature is not supported, however, for example in older browsers, Angular localization does not generate an error in the browser, but returns the value without performing operations.*

 ## <a name="3"/>3 Getting the translation
-To get the translation, this library uses _pure pipes_ (to know the difference between _pure_ and _impure pipes_ see [here](https://angular.io/docs/ts/latest/guide/pipes.html)) or directives.
+To get the translation, this library uses _pure pipes_ (to know the difference between _pure_ and _impure pipes_ see [here](https://angular.io/docs/ts/latest/guide/pipes.html)) or _directives_.
 You can also get the translation in component class.

 ### <a name="3.1"/>3.1 Pure pipes